Create an account or log in to participate in this activity

 Brooklyn, NY

-Faculty members listed above have no relevant relationships with commercial interests to disclose.
+Faculty members have no relevant financial relationships to disclose.
 The faculty members do plan on discussing the unlabeled/investigational use of sub-dissociative ketamine for pain.

-Daniel Alford, MD, MPH, Associate Dean of Boston University School of Medicine's Continuing Medical Education Office, has no relevant financial relationships to disclose.
+Daniel Alford, MD, MPH, Associate Dean of Boston University Chobanian & Avedisian School of Medicine's Continuing Medical Education Office, has no relevant financial relationships to disclose.

-Michael Burk, Senior Program Manager, Boston University School of Medicine's Continuing Medical Education Office, has no relevant financial relationships to disclose.
+Michael Burk, Senior Program Manager, Boston University Chobanian & Avedisian School of Medicine's Continuing Medical Education Office, has no relevant financial relationships to disclose.

-Ilana Hardesty, Senior Program Operations Manager, Boston University School of Medicine's Continuing Medical Education Office, has no relevant financial relationships to disclose.
+Ilana Hardesty, Senior Program Operations Manager, Boston University Chobanian & Avedisian School of Medicine's Continuing Medical Education Office, has no relevant financial relationships to disclose.

 Sergey Motov, MD, Research Director, Department of Emergency Medicine at Maimonides Medical Center in Brooklyn, New York, has no relevant financial relationships to disclose.

-Carmela Townsend, DNP, MS/MBA, RN, Lead Nurse Planner, Boston University School of Medicine's Continuing Medical Education Office, has no relevant financial relationships to disclose.
+Carmela Townsend, DNP, MS/MBA, RN, Lead Nurse Planner, Boston University Chobanian & Avedisian School of Medicine's Continuing Medical Education Office, has no relevant financial relationships to disclose.

 This activity is supported by an independent educational grant from the AmerisourceBergen Foundation.